vaibhav200-4/movie_recommendation_system/README.md

 # 🎬 Movie Recommendation System

 A **content-based movie recommender system** built with **Streamlit**.
-It suggests similar movies based on your selection and fetches posters via the **OMDb API**.
+It suggests similar movies based on your selection and fetches posters via the **IMDb API**.

 🚀 **[Live Demo](https://movierecommendationsystem-dvxtobdoayoe3xtfhf8appq.streamlit.app/)**